sourcegraph-community/forum-answers-for-docs/.sourcegraph/memory.md

 ## Commands
 - No formal build/test commands in this project
 - when a url starting with `https://community.sourcegraph.com/` is encountered, the content is extracted and added to the JSON file
+- if there is `title:` and `answer:` text in the prompt, use those instead of scraping the content
+  - Avoid first-person language
+  - Ensure clarity
+  - Rephrase the problem in a professional tone

 ## Project Purpose
 This repo scrapes solved questions from Sourcegraph's community forum and creates a structured JSON file containing the questions and answers.
 The process uses TP to extract content and Gemini to improve the writing.